This Green Pepper Jelly recipe is super easy to make and goes great over a block of cream cheese with some wheat-thin crackers.

 I don't know about you, but I love jelly jars.
 The jars are so cute and some of my favorites are the ones with the gingham tops on them.

-As a little girl, I used to stand in the kitchen and watch my mom every year as she can.
+As a little girl, I used to stand in the kitchen and watch my mom every year as she canned all kinds of things.
 She would make green beans, tomato juice, diced tomatoes, homemade pickles, jellies, and more.
 Most of my summer as a little girl was spent helping my mom ready the jars for canning.

 A couple of years ago, I was given a Ball Preserving and Canning book and let me tell you — if you are planning on trying to can, then you need to have a copy of this book.
 It is the bible of canning– no joke.

-What makes this green pepper jelly “green” is the bell pepper and jalapeno that you use.
-You use more bell pepper than you do jalapeno so that it has less heat.
+What makes this spicy jelly “green” is the green bell peppers and jalapeno that you use.
+Use more bell pepper than you do jalapeno peppers so that it has less heat.

 I use my Ninja processor because it does such a fabulous job.
 It eliminates me having to use both a blender and a food processor.
 It does the job of both.

-Once you get the peppers minced, you are going to combine the pepper mixture, vinegar, and sugar in a saucepan and bring to a rolling boil.
+Once the peppers are minced, combine the pepper mixture, regular white vinegar or apple cider vinegar, and sugar in a large pot and bring to a rolling boil over medium high heat.

-Now, when this first starts cooking, it is going to smell very peppery, but don't worry.
-That smell soon goes away and pretty soon the sugar takes over and the smell is amazing — trust me.
+When this first starts cooking, it is going to smell very peppery, but don't worry.
+That smell soon goes away and pretty soon the sugar takes over and the smell is amazing.

-Once it has done that step, you are going to remove the jelly from the heat and add in the liquid pectin and if you want it to be a vibrant green, you can add a bit of food coloring.
+Now, remove the hot jelly from the heat and add in the liquid pectin and if you want it to be a vibrant green, you can add a bit of food coloring.

 Here is how to sterilize the jars

-To sterilize jars before filling with jams, pickles or preserves, wash jars and lids with hot, soapy water.
+To sterilize jars before filling them with jams, pickles, or preserves, wash jars and lids with hot, soapy water.
 Rinse well and arrange jars and lids open sides up, without touching, on a tray.
 Boil the jars and lids in a large saucepan, covered with water, for 15 minutes.

 Use tongs when handling hot sterilized jars, to move them from boiling water.
 Be sure tongs are sterilized too, by dipping the ends in boiling water for a few minutes.